Whisky with food: Whisky and food pairings

-When pairing whisky with food, the characteristics of the meal it will compliment is taken into consideration.
+When pairing whisky with food, the characteristics of the meal it will complement is taken into consideration.
 Whisky and food pairing may complement and enhance one-another, such as a highly medicinal single malt (Laphroaig), paired with an apple crumble.
 Likewise, a high cocoa content dark chocolate pairs well with the subtle chocolate flavours in a Lagavulin, while a light-bodied Lowland single malt may go well with a fish dish.
 A heavier, more aromatic whisky may go well with beef or duck.
 Lighter, fruitier Japanese whiskies like Yamazaki (best served chilled) may go well with tuna and salmon in sushi and sashimi dishes.
 These combinations illustrate that there has to be a balance between the competing flavours, so that neither the whisky or the dish are allowed to dominate and overwhelm the flavours of the other.
 A smoky, peaty or peppery whisky may go well with oysters and smoked fish.
 There are "sweet and sour" pairings.
 Chilli heat can be matched to sweetness in some whiskies.
 Lastly, an acidic whisky can cut through a very sweet dish as well as neutralizing excessive fat or richness in other dishes.